Acnodon oligacanthus: Description

 Acnodon oligacanthus has a maximum published total length of 20 cm.

 Distribution

-Acnodon oligacanthus has been confirned to occur in the Maroni and Mana rivers in French Guiana and in the Maronwijne and Suriname rivers.
+Acnodon oligacanthus has been confirmed to occur in the Maroni and Mana rivers in French Guiana and in the Maronwijne and Suriname rivers.
 Its presence in Amapá, Brazil and Guyana have still to be confirmed.

 Biology

 Acnodon oligacanthus has a relatively large eye and this suggests that this species is crepuscular.
 It is a vegetation species and its inferior mouth indicates that it feeds on benthic vegetation.
 The juveniles occur in small streams with sandy beds where the water is clear to "tea stained", not basic and of low electrical conductivity.
 Once the juveniles reach between 5 and 10 cm in length they migrate to larger rives where the school together close the bank and over sandbars in shallow water.
 The adults are solitary, preferring beds of aquatic vegetation in the main river channels.
 Slender pacus have a diet of benthic vegetation such as Podostemaceae as well as feeding on seeds, fruits and flowers which fall into the water.